TicketsBot/docs/src/premium/whitelabel-setup-guide.md

 ## Starting The Bot
 Next, head over to the [Tickets dashboard]( https://panel.ticketsbot.net/whitelabel) and select the `Whitelabel` tab on the sidebar.

-Firstly, we have to submit the bot's token.
+First, we have to submit the bot's token.
 This is like a password to the bot. **Never send this token to anyone, even in our support server.**

 Head back over to the bot tab on the Discord developer portal and copy the token: